Save 20 percent on Fitbit's Luxe fitness tracker today

-Fitbit smartwatches and fitness trackers are a massive item in January and one of its most popular, and affordable is on sale.

-If you’re looking for a fitness tracker to keep track of your fitness this year, check out the Fitbit Luxe as it’s now 20% off through Amazon today.
+If you’re looking for a fitness tracker to keep track of your fitness this year, check out the Fitbit Luxe, as it’s now 20% off through Amazon today.

-The Fitbit Luxe was released in April 2021 and resembles more like a piece of jewelry.
+The Fitbit Luxe was released in April 2021 and looks more like a piece of jewelry.
 Our review commended its user-friendly interface, comprehensive features, and connectivity options.
 The device tracks several health and fitness metrics, such as heart rate, sleep patterns, steps, and stress levels.
 It has a battery life of up to five days on a single charge and is water-resistant.

 The black version of the Fitbit Luxe Fitness and Wellness Tracker is on sale for $103.75, which is 20 percent off.

-Check out this deal here from Amazon Canada
+Check out this deal here from Amazon Canada.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links, helping fund the journalism provided free on our website.